Reverse Proxy vs Forward Proxy

 ⚠️

-Security note: Never trust the leftmost IP in X-Forwarded-For for authentication or rate limiting.
-A malicious client can send X-Forwarded-For: 1.2.3.4 and the proxy will append to it.
-Always read the IP added by your first trusted proxy or configure the proxy to overwrite the header entirely.
+Never trust the leftmost IP in X-Forwarded-For for auth or rate limiting.
+A malicious client can send X-Forwarded-For: 1.2.3.4 and the proxy appends to it.
+Always read the IP added by your first trusted proxy, or configure the proxy to overwrite the header entirely.

 Use Cases

-Authentication gatewayValidate JWT/API keys before forwarding requestsCentralized auth logic; backends trust proxy
+Auth gatewayValidate JWT/API keys before forwarding — backends trust the proxy

-Response transformationStrip internal headers, add CORS headers, reshape JSONAPI contract management
+Response transformationStrip internal headers, add CORS, reshape JSON

 upstream backend_pool {